 A shifty and explosive running back whose electrifying college career at Florida State translated into a journeyman's path through the NFL.

-Lorenzo Booker arrived at Florida State University as one of the most hyped recruits in the country, a human highlight reel known for his breakaway speed and receiving skills out of the backfield.
-He formed a dynamic tandem with Leon Washington, leaving a lasting mark in Seminoles lore.
-His transition to the professional ranks, however, was defined by adaptability.
-Drafted by the Miami Dolphins, he found himself navigating the precarious life of an NFL reserve, with stops in Philadelphia, Minnesota, and Chicago.
-Booker's value often came on special teams and as a third-down receiving threat, a role that required him to refine his game.
+Lorenzo Booker arrived at Florida State University as one of the most hyped recruits in the country.
+His breakaway speed and receiving skills out of the backfield made him a human highlight reel.
+He formed a dynamic tandem with Leon Washington, securing a lasting place in Seminoles lore.
+The Miami Dolphins drafted him, but his professional path demanded adaptability.
+Stops in Philadelphia, Minnesota, and Chicago followed.
+Booker found value on special teams and as a third-down receiving threat, forcing him to refine his game.
 His career arc reflects the reality for many supremely talented athletes: finding a niche and fighting for a roster spot year after year.

 1981–1996